bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 #### Provisioning profiles

-In case of provisioning profiles you can set the `is_protected`,`is_expose` and `processed` attributes of the document, however, there are some constraints (which also concern the build certificate):
+In the case of provisioning profiles you can set the `is_protected`,`is_expose` and `processed` attributes of the document, however, there are some constraints (which also concern the build certificate):

+{% include message_box.html type="warning" title="My message" content="
 1. once the `is_protected` flag is set to `true` it cannot be changed anymore
 2. when the value of `is_protected` is true, then the `is_expose`flag cannot be set to another value
-3. once `processed` flag is set to true, then its value cannot be changed anymore
+3. once `processed` flag is set to true, then its value cannot be changed anymore "%}

 For setting the `is_protected` flag of one of your provisioning profiles, here's an example `curl` request: